cite-architecture/hocuspocus/specs/md/hocuspocus/corpus/Corpus.md

 - names of files cataloged in the inventory
 - URNs of texts are cataloged in the inventory

+For specifications of detailed information we can retrieve for specific works in the inventory, see <a concordion:run="concordion" href="Inventory.html">this specification</a>.

 @openex@
 ### Examples ###